 By learning how to count beats, bars, and phrases to drop the beat on the “-one”, you learn the fundamentals of song structure.
 When you begin making beats, it will be natural for you to make beats with a hook/chorus and verse.
-Making beats with odd time signatures is an easier task when you DJ as well.
-You will be playing so many records with odd time signatures, that you become comfortable with them.
+Making beats with odd time signatures becomes an easier task when you DJ as well.
+You will be playing so many records with odd time signatures, that you will become comfortable with them.

 Another aspect of song structure you learn by DJing is how to create hooks by punching pharses into your beats.
-A phrase is short musical or vocal hook, could be anything from a one word vocal, to a complete instrumental loop.
+A phrase is a short musical or vocal hook, could be anything from a one word vocal, to a complete instrumental loop.
 This is learned by mixing tracks together.
 By learning how to do this, it will transition over to your production, effectively making your production more interesting.